hatakkey/MAG-integrated/docs/4G_session_verification.md

 ### 1.3. **Check the session on MAG2**

-The session is created on MAG2 and can be checked via the predefined script
+The session is created on MAG2 and can be checked via the predefined script.
 ```bash
 A:admin@MAG2# show s-fwa
 ===============================================================================